 Normally a 2.2 degree or its equivalent and evidence of recent academic study.
-Candidates with non-standard entry requirements are warmly welcomed and may be admitted on the basis of relevant work experience or professional qualification with requisite approval.
-Two years relevant employment experience in local authorities, health, private and voluntary organisations and industry will be considered relevant..
+Applicants with relevant work experience or professional qualifications may be considered.
+This includes for example at least two years’ experience in local authorities, health, private and voluntary organisations and industry.
 English language requirement IELTS 6.5 (with a minimum of 6.0 in each component) or Swansea University recognised equivalent.

 Months of entry